My 31 BEST Tips for Traveling with Chronic Pain

 Unfortunately, I was diagnosed with fibromyalgia in my late twenties so I had to learn how to manage my traveling adventures with chronic pain, just in case I had a flare up.
 Additionally, a number of years ago, I had a head injury that has caused daily headaches, so now I deal with that chronic pain as well.
 But I have learned to manage my life and my adventures with the chronic pain.

 I sometimes have to modify my activities, and I always have to plan accordingly, but I don’t let the chronic pain stop me.
 I’ve learned many tips for traveling with chronic pain over the years and I feel blessed to still be able to travel with family and friends.

-Also, did you know that adventure travel is one of 12 aspects of a balanced life?
+Did you know that adventure travel is one of 12 aspects of a balanced life?
+So start making your travel plans and live your best life!
+Don’t let chronic pain stop you!

-So without further delay, let me share my 31 best tips for traveling with chronic pain.
-I hope my tips will help you continue to work on maintaining a balanced life, as well as gaining the many benefits you receive from your exciting adventures!
+I hope my best tips will help you continue to work on maintaining a balanced life, as well as gaining the many benefits you receive from your exciting adventures!

 Disclaimer: I am not a healthcare professional and you should not consider any information in this article a professional consultation about your personal situation.
 My writing is based solely on personal experience and research.
 You should seek professional support if you are struggling.